-Your first visit is special because this is when I get to know you and find out in detail what’s going on with you, and what you want to accomplish with Traditional Chinese Medicine (TCM).
-During this meeting I will make an “constitutional” assessment and diagnosis, and will design a treatment plan for you specifically.
-Following this you will receive your first treatment which may include any combination of Acupuncture, Moxabustion, Cupping, and Tui Na massage.
+Your first visit is when I get to know you and find out in detail what’s going on with you, and what you want to accomplish with Traditional Chinese Medicine (TCM).
+During this meeting I will make a “TCM Constitutional assessment and diagnosis”, and will design a treatment plan for you specifically.
+Following this you will receive your first treatment which may include any combination of Acupuncture, Moxabustion, Cupping, and Tui Na body work.
 First visits rarely take less than two hours depending on the history and complexity of your condition.
 Follow-up visits routinely take between an hour and ninety minutes.

 Acupuncture points are located all over the body, although the most commonly used points are on the arms between the elbows and the hands, on the legs from the knees to the feet, on the abdomen between the umbilicus and the lower belly and on the lower back.
-Below is a photograph that illustrates typical points used on the abdomen and lower back for treating infertility.
-Four to eight points are chosen depending on your Traditional Chinese Medical diagnosis.
+Below is an illustration that shows typical points used for treating infertility.
+Typically between four and ten points are chosen depending on your Traditional Chinese Medical diagnosis.

-Please bring loose fitting comfortable clothing that can be adjusted up and down the limbs easily.
+Wear or bring with you loose fitting comfortable clothing that can be adjusted up and down the limbs easily.
 Short sleeved tops and short pants are the best.
-The office is heated, the acupuncture table has a built-in heater and I have plenty of linens and heated blankets to keep you warm if you’re easily cold.
+The office is heated, the acupuncture table has a built-in heater and I have plenty of linens and heated blankets to keep you warm if you get cold easily.

-Prior to your first visit please print, complete and sign the Patient Forms prior to arriving.
+Prior to your first visit please print, complete and sign the Patient Forms.
 These forms are available on this website on the “Patient Forms” page.